NguyenLTVinh/LoafrSystem/README.md

 - load /path/to/file: Loads the log file specified in the path.
 - out /path/to/outfolder: Sets the path to the output folder where results will be saved.
-- filter fieldname operator value: Filters log entries based on the specified field, operator, and value.
+- filter-value fieldname operator value: Filters log entries based on the specified field, operator, and value.
+- filter-event start_event end_event
 - search keyword: Searches for log entries containing the specified keyword.
 - sort order: Sorts log entries based on ascending or descending order.
+- advance-filter start_event end_event fieldname operator value
 - Type quit to exit the program.

 ### Example Usage